FaceFX/FaceFX-UE4/README.md

 Important Information
 ---------------------

 With the UE4 version 4.21 update, the FaceFX UE4 Plugin has been updated to the FaceFX Runtime v1.5.
-It is important that you use the FaceFX Runtime v1.5 data compiler and FaceFX Studio plugin.
-If you are upgrading from a previous version of the FaceFX UE4 Plugin, please make sure that you fully update your tool chain to the FaceFX Runtime v1.5 as well.
+It is important that you use the FaceFX Runtime v1.5 (or newer) data compiler and FaceFX Studio plugin.
+If you are upgrading from a previous version of the FaceFX UE4 Plugin, please make sure that you fully update your tool chain to the FaceFX Runtime v1.5 (or newer) as well.

 License
 -------